 Learn more about the Compassionate & Hopeful Christian Counseling I offer.

 A Neurobiological Foundation for Understanding How You Grow

 Neurobiology is the science of the brain, and our brain (both our thoughts and especially our emotions) drives our experiences of life and other people.
 Our brain loves to make and follow patterns—especially in relationships (and this affects us even when we are not actively relating with someone).
 This dynamic can work in wonderful ways in places where we have experienced positive things (e.g., feeling the comfort of a good friend or family member even when we are apart from them).
 But it also plays a large role in recurring discomfort and pain in places where we have previously been wounded.
 I use my understanding of how the brain forms patterns to help clients create new patterns in places where they are currently experiencing pain and/or blocks to their growth.

-My understanding of the brain is instrumental in the types of emotional and mental muscles that I help clients build (i.e., forming new patterns in their brain):
+My understanding of the brain and the body is instrumental in the types of emotional and mental muscles that I help clients build (i.e., forming new patterns in their brain):

 - Working on the roots of struggles (as opposed to just addressing surface symptoms)

 - Making changes that will last long term